openmrslab/suspect/README.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-Suspect is a very new package and we are working hard to get useful examples and documentation available to get people started.
-Please bear with us while we work to improve this aspect of the project.
-Offical documentation for the project is available at http://suspect.readthedocs.io/en/latest/
+Suspect is still a young package and we are working hard to get useful examples out there.
+Documentation for the project is available at http://suspect.readthedocs.io/en/latest/

 Contributing
 ^^^^^^^^^^^^